tauri-apps/tauri/ARCHITECTURE.md

 The following section briefly describes the roles of the various parts of Tauri.
 ### Tauri Core [STABLE RUST]
 #### [tauri](https://github.com/tauri-apps/tauri/tree/dev/core/tauri)
-This is the glue crate that holds everything together.
+This is the major crate that holds everything together.
 It brings the runtimes, macros, utilities and API into one final product.
 It reads the `tauri.conf.json` file at compile time in order to bring in features and undertake actual configuration of the app (and even the `Cargo.toml` file in the project's folder).
 It handles script injection (for polyfills / prototype revision) at runtime, hosts the API for systems interaction, and even manages updating.

 #### [tauri-build](https://github.com/tauri-apps/tauri/tree/dev/core/tauri-build)
 Apply the macros at build-time in order to rig some special features needed by `cargo`.